kjsce-codecell/standard-library-in-x/queue.md

 > In a priority queue, an element with high priority is served before an element with low priority.

-> All insertion operations takes place in Logarithmic time .
+> All insertion / deletion operations takes place in Logarithmic time .
 <br>

 ### Operations( Member functions )